mimisasouvanh/office-content/How to contribute to an article.md

 1. Sign the Contributor's License Agreement.
 2. If you haven't already done so, create an account on http://github.com and follow the steps to set up Git here: https://help.github.com/articles/set-up-git/.
-3. Once you have created an account on GitHub, see [Use GitHub, Git, and this repository](https://github.com/OfficeDev/office-content/blob/master/CONTRIBUTING.md#use-github-git-and-this-repository) in [Contribute to Office developer documentation](https://github.com/OfficeDev/office-content/contribute.md)
+3. Once you have created an account on GitHub, follow the steps in [Use GitHub, Git, and this repository](https://github.com/OfficeDev/office-content/blob/master/CONTRIBUTING.md#use-github-git-and-this-repository) in [Contribute to Office developer documentation](https://github.com/OfficeDev/office-content/contribute.md) to contribute.

 ## FAQ